-In compliance with Section 504 of the Rehabilitation Act (504) and the Americans with Disabilities Act (ADA), the Davis School District and Farmington Junior High will provide reasonable accommodations to qualified individuals with disabilities.
-Students, parents, or employees needing accommodation should contact their school ADA/504 Coordinator [name and school phone number], their principal or supervisor, or you may contact the District ADA Coordinator, Steve Baker (402-5315), for parent or employee accommodations; or Section 504 Coordinator, Midori Clough (402-5180) for student accommodations.
+In compliance with Section 504 of the Rehabilitation Act (504) and the Americans with Disabilities Act (ADA), the Davis School District and [name of your school] will provide reasonable accommodations to qualified individuals with disabilities.
+Students, parents, or employees needing accommodation should contact their school ADA/504 Coordinator Jan Rawlins 801-402-6900, their principal or supervisor, or you may contact the District ADA Coordinator, Steve Baker (402-5315), for parent or employee accommodations; or Section 504 Coordinator, Midori Clough (402-5180) for student accommodations.